Officers won’t face any charges in Rayshard Brooks shooting

 Five days after Brooks was killed, then-Fulton County District Attorney Paul Howard held a dramatic news conference to announce warrants had been taken out against Rolfe and Brosnan.
 Rolfe’s charges included felony murder, aggravated assault and violation of his oath.
 Brosnan was charged with aggravated assault and violating his oath.

-Noah Pines, an attorney for Rolfe, had also filed a motion to disqualify the Fulton County district attorney’s office from the case.

-Carr initially refused to reassign the case, but in July 2021 appointed Skandalakis to take it over after Fulton County Superior Court Chief Judge Christopher Brasher found there was a conflict of interest and granted a request from Willis to recuse her office.
+Carr initially refused to reassign the case, but in July 2021 appointed Skandalakis to take it over.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.